Ashroth/CYOA_Project/README.md

 12. The inventory and status buttons will show you the players status and items.
 To return to the adventure from these views, just click the "back" button that has replaced the button you clicked.

 ## Additional information:
 	As a final project, I found the scope of my work to be excellent; I could apply what I had learned and also practice the nitty-gritty details that had been previously been provided.
 My desired features also provided me with a chance to work on applying what I had learned further and also gave me several directions to further my study on the various features of django.
+This project is also stored in another repository on the same github account that I send this from.